 - Banter is a fun and you learn more about your party members.

-- Great stories - even the side characters have their own little endings.
+- Great stories - even the supporting characters have their own little endings.

 - Beautiful mix of retro pixel sprites and tilt lens style, mini model looking 3D environments.